5minpause/gatsby-site/content/posts/onboarding-new-team-members/index.md

 The former tech lead onboarded me in September (not so long ago).
 He had prepared a list of tasks we had to do together.
 He even created a whole new Trello board, just for the onboarding.
 Did he do it because it was so laborious?
 No!
 In fact, the onboarding mostly consisted of joining the services and Saas applications we use and getting familiar with all the processes for running the show.

 But it did help to be able to cross items off the list.
 We were always aware of which services were yet to join.
 We also knew what was missing until I was at 100%.
-That was cetainly helpful.
+That was certainly helpful.

 When I am onboarded at a new client, I generally send them my onboarding survey beforehand.
 In it I ask questions that are relevant to the process and to me, and that come up with every client.
 Asking them these questions before I arrive, they tend to be better prepared.